Association of Law Librarians in Central England (ALLICE)

 The Freelancers and Solos Group exists to promote the interests of freelance and employed solo librarians and information workers.
 We hold bi-monthly evenings in Central London which give us a chance to network informally.
 All freelancers and solos working in the legal and related fields are welcome.

-The Liverpool Legal Information Group (LLIG) holds lunchtime meetings three times a year in Liverpool City Centre.
+The Liverpool Legal Information Group (LLIG) meets informally and on an ad hoc basis, primarily for networking, at various locations in Liverpool City Centre.
 Members of the group are drawn from all sectors, including law firms, academic institutions, government organisations, barristers chambers, private sector organisations and freelancers from all over Merseyside.
-Our meetings are used to discuss areas of mutual interest, to investigate new electronic products and services and to offer support to our members.
 We welcome any new members from the Merseyside area.
-For more information about joining the group please contact Lisa Hawksworth (tel: 0151 794 2683)

-The Manchester Legal Information Group (MLIG) meets four times a year in Manchester City Centre.
+The Manchester Legal Information Group (MLIG) meets informally and on an ad hoc basis, primarily for networking, at various locations in Manchester City Centre.
 Members of the group include law firms, academic, public and other legal libraries from the Manchester region.
-We currently have over 50 members.
-MLIG meetings are held at various locations in the City Centre of Manchester.
-During our meetings we discuss topics of interest, offer support and view demonstrations of new electronic products.
 We welcome any new members from the Greater Manchester area.

 BIALL’S diverse membership includes professionals who are running information services single-handed or with minimal assistance.
 BIALL Solos was formed to ensure that there is a network for those members who face the unique issues that arise and provides a forum for sharing experiences and seeking advice from peers.
 The group holds discussions via the mailing list and LinkedIn and can read about new developments on the blog.